cmirallesp/lru_cache/README.md

 # Cache

-This project implements in elixir a Cache with capacity N that replaces the least recently element when such capacity is reached.
+This project implements in elixir a Cache with capacity N that replaces the least recently used element when such capacity is reached.

 ## API
 Has three public operations:

 - create: creates the cache
 - get: obtains an element from the cache
-- set: saves an element into the cache
+- put: puts an element into the cache

 More info in module [documentation](doc/Cache.html#functions)